Perplexity for Research: 2026 Workflow Guide

 Related reading

-- Perplexity Free vs Pro for Students and Researchers (2026) — when Sonar 2 is enough, when multi-model access matters, and how Education Pro changes the budget math
+- Perplexity Free vs Pro for Students and Researchers (2026) - when the free tier is enough and when paid features matter

 - Perplexity vs ChatGPT for Research: Which Fits Your Workflow? - head-to-head comparison across citations, file ecosystems, deep synthesis, and hallucination patterns